Advances in antiretroviral therapy have made it possible for people with HIV to live longer and healthier lives. According to the

 - Use latex gloves when changing baby diapers that contain feces.

-- Avoid people who are ill with conditions that may be contagious.
+- Avoid people who are ill with conditions that may be contracted.

 - Don’t eat rare or raw meats and shellfish, unwashed fruits and vegetables, or unpasteurized dairy products.

-- Wash your hands and any items that come in contact with raw meat, poultry, or fish.
+- Wash hands and any items that come in contact with raw meat, poultry, or fish.

 - Don’t drink water from lakes or streams.

 - Don’t share towels or personal care items.